FelipeMDantas/Fiverr/README.md

 - [Sass] - a CSS extension language
 - [React Router DOM] - DOM bindings for React Router
 - [Moment] - a date library for parsing, validating, manipulating, and formatting dates
-- [Infinite-React-Carousel] - provides infinite carousel for react.
+- [Infinite-React-Carousel] - provides infinite carousel for react
+- [React Query] - an asynchronous state management for React
+- [Stripe] - a suite of APIs powering online payment processing
+- [JSON Web Token] - an open method for representing claims securely between two parties
+- [Bcrypt] - a library for passwords hashing
+- [Cookie-Parser] - parses Cookie header and populates req.cookies with an object keyed by the cookie names
 - [Axios] - a promise-based HTTP Client for NodeJS and the browser
 - [NodeJS] - an asynchronous event-driven JavaScript runtime environment
 - [MongoDB] - a NoSQL source-available cross-platform document-oriented database program